FC Zorya Luhansk in European football

 Its first European competition participation occurred in 1973–74 season in UEFA European Cup as the Soviet representative.
-Zorya played its first game as Zaria at its home stadium Avanhard (Avangard) on September 19, 1973, hosting the Cypriot club APOEL.
+Zorya played its first game as Zaria at its home stadium Zaporizhzhya City Stadium on September 20, 1973, hosting the Cypriot club APOEL and winning 2-0.
 After that season, the club did not participate in continental competitions for over 40 years until 2014–15 season.